codecrafting-io/asus-setup-tool/README.md

 - Failed to remove service.
 Sometimes services failed to be removed, reboot and try again
 - Failed to remove AiSuite3.
 Reboot and try again.
 - AuraSync does not detect my devices.
 This is due to LightingService not being started or not detecting devices properly.
 Try the new AuraSync version and select only the modules that fit your needs.
 If that doesn't work and your product is released after the first half of 2023, AuraSync may simply not support it.
+- Asus Cert Service still running at startup.
+After AXSP service version 4.02.32, it changes Asus Cert Service to automatic every time the service is started.
+The only solution is to downgrade to version 4.02.23 (present on <=v0.6.0), or manually revert to manual startup every time.

 ## Still have problems?